jariperttunen/eughgsummary/USAGE.md

 ## eulandusechangeCO2.py
 Read CRFReporter Reporting tables Table4.A-Table4-F and create Land Use Change CO2 emissions sheets for each country and year.

+### euco2.py

+Obsolete, use `eulandusechangeCO2.py` instead.

+The scripts collects net emissions from the Table 4.A to Table 4.F.
+This amounts to data for LULUCF land use, land-use change and forestry.
+The output is a single file of all net emissions collected and one file of net emissions for each of the six Tables 4 A-F.

 ## Examples